TBD54566975/developer.tbd.website/site/blog/2024-09-26-preptember-amping-it-up-for-hacktoberfest24.md

 🎃 **We're leveling up this Hacktober!** Earn exclusive TBD Hacktoberfest 2024 swag and enjoy a wide variety of ways to contribute.

-**📅 Mark Your Calendars!** We're kicking off Hacktoberfest with two events, one on September 27th and the other October 2nd.
-Stay in the loop and don't miss out on any of our events by checking our [announcements channel](https://discord.com/invite/tbd) or [calendar](https://developer.tbd.website/community) regularly.
+**📅 Mark Your Calendars!** We're kicking off Hacktoberfest with two livestreams starting today with tbdTV: Hacktoberfest Kickoff at 12pm ET.
+Followed by Show & Tell: Hacktoberfest Deep Dive next week, October 2nd at 1pm ET.
+You can join both of these livestreams directly at [linktr.ee/tbdevs](https://linktr.ee/tbdevs), by checking our [announcements channel](https://discord.com/channels/937858703112155166/984873257666768936) on Discord, or by checking our [developer website calendar](https://developer.tbd.website/community) regularly.
+You definitely don't want to miss out!

 ## 📌 What is Hacktoberfest?